krakend/krakend-documentation/endpoints/content-types.md

 - The `encoding` is how KrakenD expects to find the response data of your backends.
 It is declared in each [`backend` section](/docs/backends/supported-encodings/) (and you can mix types)
 - The `output_encoding` is how you would like to process and return all the responses to the client.
-It is declared in the `endpoint` section.
+It is declared in the `endpoint` section, or globally as a default for all endpoints when you add in the root level.

 **Example**: You can have an endpoint `/foo` that fetches content from multiple services in parallel in different formats (JSON, XML, RSS, etc.), and you define for each service the corresponding `encoding`.
 But you want to return the aggregated information in JSON (the `output_encoding`).
 You can mix encodings and return them normalized automatically.